Nathancecixx/Nathancecixx/README.md

 - 👋 Hi, I’m Nathan
 - 🎓 Getting a bachlour in comp sci
-- 💻 Can code in java, Html, and Css
+- 💻 Code im C, C++, and Java
-- 🧠 Wants to learn python
+- 👾 Hobbyist game maker in my free time

 <!---
 Nathancecixx/Nathancecixx is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.